-Several finds from biblical archeology support the Bible’s narrative on the people, places, and events it details.
+Several finds from biblical archaeology support the Bible’s narrative on the people, places, and events it details.
 The most notable discoveries of the last two centuries are Hezekiah’s Tunnel, the Pool of Siloam, the Dead Sea Scrolls, the Tel Dan Inscription, the Cyrus Cylinder, Shishak’s Invasion, and the Moabite Stone.

 1. Hezekiah’s Tunnel and Sluice